Top 10 Games

 A Living World

 The voice acting extends beyond the main trio.
 From Lamar’s trash-talking to the radio DJs’ absurd banter, every voice in GTA V adds to Los Santos’s vibe.
 The performances make the world feel alive, like you’re just one cog in a massive, messy machine.
-It’s the kind of voice work that makes every drive and shootout feel like a movie.

 3. God of War (2018) & Ragnarök: A Father’s Voice